 - Scenario Planning broadens the structural perspective of an actor to think about the future (5).
 For example, an oil company may well be able to assess risks in their technical processes of oil exploration and extraction, but only through a more detailed scenario analysis they may be enabled to include economic, political and societal trends into their planning (2).

 - Scenarios are psychologically attractive.
 They are a way of transforming seemingly disparate data into relatable, coherent narratives.
 They present uncertainty across scenarios instead of providing probabilistic information for all elements within each individual one.
-In addition, they reduce the complexity of the future into graspable states (2).
+In addition, they reduce the complexity and uncertainty of the future into graspable states (2).

 Good scenarios should fulfill a range of characteristics (3, 5):

-- They need to be plausible and internally consistent, i.e. capable of happening.
+- they need to be plausible and internally consistent, i.e. capable of happening.

-- They should be archetypal, i.e. not represent variations on the same theme but describe distinct futures.
+- they should be archetypal, i.e. not represent variations on the same theme but describe distinct futures.

-- They should describe a future that is in a state in which "the system might exist for some length of time, as opposed to being highly transient."
+- they should describe a future that is in a state in which "the system might exist for some length of time, as opposed to being highly transient."
 (Schoemaker 1995, p.30)

-- They should challenge the existent way of thinking about the future.
+- they should challenge the existent way of thinking about the future.

-- While Scenario Planning generally permits actors to broaden their perspective, this only works if the construction of scenarios is not biased, which easily happens (2, 3).
+- while Scenario Planning generally permits actors to broaden their perspective, this only works if the construction of scenarios is not biased, which easily happens (2, 3).
 One may unconsciously look for confirming evidence for personal presuppositions when identifying trends and uncertainties.
 Also, overconfidence that certain trends will (not) prevail may distort one's assessment.
 This should be paid attention to during the process (3).
 As Schoemaker (1995, p.38) puts it: "When contemplating the future, it is useful to consider three classes of knowledge: 1.
 Things we know we know.
 2. Things we know we don't know.
 3. Things we don't know we don't know.
 Various biases (...) plague all three, but the greatest havoc is caused by the third."
 Ignorance in terms of the future should be acknowledged and addressed in order to challenge biases.
 "And this is where scenario planning excels, since it is essentially a study of our collective ignorance." (ibid).

 - Scenario Planning is connected to various other methodological approaches.
 First, it is based on a System Thinking approach, recognizing the interconnectedness and causal interference of elements within a system.

 - To gather a good understanding of the relevant stakeholders and trends, useful approaches are Social Network Analysis or Stakeholder Analysis.
-To support the analysis of how systemic variables interact with each other, Agent Based Modelling]] may be applied.
+To support the analysis of how systemic variables interact with each other, Agent Based Modelling may be applied.